kotontrion/dotfiles/README.md

 ### Notes
-This branch includes a version of highlight.js in the modules directory, which was modified to work with gjs.
+This branch includes a version of highlight.js in the .config/ags/modules directory, which was modified to work with gjs.

 ### Dependencies
 this list is probably incomplete, I won't list themes here.
 - Hyprland
 - ags (you need the git version, install all of its optional dependencies too)
-- sassc
+- dart-sass

 ### Usage
 the following commands assume you have placed the files their correct location